top of page

 to have the land rezoned and for development approval to use the land as a carpark".

-You can read the ACAT Reasons for Decision in full below.
+You can read the "ACAT Final Orders" and "ACAT's Reasons for Decision" in full by scrolling down the page.

-ACT Supreme Court Matter:
+ACT Supreme Court Update:

 Is the BCEL Board acting in self-interest or the community interest in taking an appeal to the Supreme Court?
 What outcome will be achieved?
 The carpark and crossing will not automatically be any safer by running an appeal against a decision it accepted and agreed to?
 Can BCC afford to pursue such an appeal?